phax/peppol-commons/README.md

 # News and noteworthy

+v12.1.1 - work in progress
+* Class `HREDeliveryNaptrURLProvider` now uses `Meta:SMP` as the NAPTR service to reflect reality

 v12.1.0 - 2025-10-29
 * Class `SMLInfo` was modified to be an immutable class and to use a builder instead
 * Class `SMLInfo` was modified to make the URL suffixes for managing SMPs and participants customizable (required for HR)